nobodhi/python-interview/README.md

 # README Boilerplate

-A template of README best practices to make your README simple to understand and easy to use.
+A collection of simple Python scripts including typical interview questions on algorithms and data structures.

 ## Table of Contents